-Without wishing to give the ending away, it does feel a little rushed and it may have served the film better if the earlier sections had been cut down more to accomodate a more climatic finish.
+Without wishing to give the ending away, it does feel a little rushed and it may have served the film better if the earlier sections had been cut down more to accommodate a more climatic finish.

-Although there Riddick is at times over the top, Vin Diesel was born for this role his best in this film; even when he is in chains he is still the most intimadating character in the movie.
+Although there Riddick is at times over the top, Vin Diesel was born for this role his best in this film; even when he is in chains he is still the most intimidating character in the movie.

 The success of the Fast & the Furious franchise is how Diesel managed to get the green light for this movie, a kind of pet project of his.

-Stylistically and thematically Riddick is undoubtably a closer relation of Pitch Black than it is to The Chronicles of Riddick.
+Stylistically and thematically Riddick is undoubtedly a closer relation of Pitch Black than it is to The Chronicles of Riddick.
 It embodies an intense and dark atmosphere that is sprinkled with plenty of laughs.

 In terms of characterisation, although Riddick is an outlaw he does have a strong set of rules that he lives by which is a contrast to those who are hunting him down who are driven by their greed and their own personal agendas.